Therapy for Moms

 At least, that's what everyone says.

-But for many moms, this season feels overwhelming, isolating, and nothing like they expected.
-You may love your baby deeply and still feel anxious, exhausted, disconnected, or unsure of yourself.
+But for a lot of moms, it doesn't feel that way.
+You may love your baby deeply and still feel anxious, exhausted, disconnected, or unsure of yourself in ways you never expected.

-Most moms struggle more than they talk about — especially in the early months.
-Social media shows the highlight reel, but behind the scenes, many moms are running on no sleep, carrying intense emotions, and wondering why this feels so hard.
+Most moms struggle more than they talk about.
+Social media shows the highlight reel.
+Behind the scenes, a lot of moms are running on no sleep, carrying intense emotions, and wondering why this feels so hard.

 Nothing is wrong with you.